daspurba/daspurba.github.io/_pages/publications.md

  * Purba Das _On completely mixed stochastic games_.
 [Masters Thesis-- Chennai mathematical institute 2018](https://drive.google.com/file/d/1-havnL4d1vtkf1CF13YGShW6MQ2wO5pa/view?usp=share_link)

  ---
+© 2026 Purba Das.
+All rights reserved.
+The PDFs on this page are provided for personal, non-commercial use only.
+Published versions are © their respective publishers.

+ ---
 ## Collaborators (alphabetical order by last name)